How the InterVASP Messaging Standard (IVMS) Enables the FATF Travel Rule

 If the exchange of information was rarely performed, manual work would do the job, and the compliance person responsible could probably infer the meaning of each data point.
 However, automating processes to reduce errors is a key factor in modern compliance.
 This is even more critical when exchanging Travel Rule information since, according to the FATF, it should be a frequent activity performed by the VASP's compliance team.

 Therefore, players of the cryptocurrency ecosystem have come together to build the InterVASP Messaging Standard (IVMS), allowing data exchange in a standardised way, increasing interoperability.
-Established by the Chamber of Digital Commerce, Global Digital Finance (GDF), and the International Digital Asset Exchange Association, the Joint Working Group on InterVASP Messaging Standards (JWG) holds weekly calls, led by Siân Jones and Neil Samtani from XReg Consulting.
+Established by the Chamber of Digital Commerce, Global Digital Finance (GDF), and the International Digital Asset Exchange Association (IDAXA), the Joint Working Group on InterVASP Messaging Standards (JWG) holds weekly calls, led by Siân Jones and Neil Samtani from XReg Consulting.

 The IVMS is an universal common language for communication of required originator and beneficiary information between virtual asset service providers, or in short, the Travel Rule.